mstykow/cloud-app-factory/README.md

 This should generate a template file similar to the one you can find at `/infrastructure/template.yaml`.
 We could now go to CloudFormation in our AWS Console and deploy this template.
 However, in the next step we will also start setting up the web app that does this for us.

-Before we go on, please copy the invoke URL to the correct place inside `app/src/config.ts`.
+Before we go on, please copy the invocation URL to the correct place inside `app/src/config.ts`.
 You'll find a note there about where it goes.

 ### 4. Setting up a User Pool for the Web App